bozd4g/workout/3-days-split.md

-# 3 Day Split Workout Program
+# 3 Days Split Workout Program

 This is a 3 days per week split workout program.
 It is a simple program that is easy to follow and is a good starting point for intermediate lifters.